NathanBitu/House-Price-Regression/README.md

 ## Evaluation 📈

 To evaluate the performance of the model, I used various metrics such as mean squared error, root mean squared error, and mean absolute percentage error.
 I validated the model during training using the root mean squared error of the logarithm of the target values.
-I used You can use these tools to evaluate the model's performance on your own data.

 ## Results 🎉